Helping West Virginia Communities

 Wheeling University McDonough Center | 316 Washington Avenue, Wheeling

-- Accepting donations daily from 10 am – 5 pm.
+- Accepting donations Monday, Tuesday, Wednesday and Saturday from 11 am – 2 pm.

 Are You Accepting Donations?